 Option #1: Bacterial Antibiotic Resistance

 Have you taken all prescribed antibiotics but your symptoms are only getting worse?
-It could be that your bacteria are resistant to this type of antibiotics.
+It could be that your bacteria are resistant to this type of drug.

 You might have heard about superbug bacteria that withstand all available antibiotics.
 Well, increasingly, bacterial resistance is a real-life problem that physicians facing more often than before.

-Here are main signs that could signal that your bacteria are resistant to the prescribed medication:
+Here are the main signs that could signal that your bacteria are resistant to the prescribed medication:

 - You are experiencing fever or nausea (must see a physician right away).